morrownr/USB-WiFi/home/Recommended_Adapters_for_Kali_Linux.md

 Note: The adapter that meets your needs can depend on exactly what you plan to do so asking questions is a good idea.

 Note: All listed adapters are 1) single-state (no Windows driver onboard), 2) single-function (wifi only) and 3) use Linux in-kernel drivers.
-These 3 characteristics contribute the adapters being stable and reliable.
+These 3 characteristics contribute to the adapters being stable and reliable.

 | Adapter                                      | Chipset   | Class   | Bands     | USB Version | WPA3 | Range     |
 |----------------------------------------------|-----------|---------|-----------|-------------|------|-----------|